saniagh/info-educatie-judet-44RT/README.md

 <li>Use the arrow keys to move your (or my) picture.</li>
 <li>Rules are simple: You are the mouse, you run; You are the cat, you chase the mice</li>
 <li>Game restarts once everybody has been a cat at least once unless the disconnected</li>
+<li>As the one who chases the others, you have 30 seconds to do it.</li>
 </ul>

 <h2>Technical details</h2>